learn-co-curriculum/probability-density-functions-lab/README.md

 ## Summary

-In this lesson you learned how to build the probability density curves visually for a given datasets, and compare the distributions visually by looking at the spread, center and overlap.
+In this lesson, you learned how to build the probability density curves visually for a given dataset and compare the distributions visually by looking at the spread, center, and overlap.
 This is a useful EDA technique and can be used to answer some initial questions before embarking on a complex analytics journey.